HazelHawadi/Test-Your-Knowledge/README.md

     -Open a terminal in the directory, type git clone and paste the link.
     - A clone of the repository will be created on your device.

+## Download the repository manually

+1. Navigate to the GitHub Repository Test Your Knowledge..
+2. Click the Code drop-down menu.
+3. Click **Download ZIP**.
+4. Locate the ZIP file and extract it to a folder where you want the repository to be stored.
+5. Open an IDE of your choice.
+6. Navigate to the directory where the repository was extracted.
+7. You will have the contents of the project available offline on your machine.

 ## Techologies
 - HTML
 - CSS